knowuh/resource_squasher/README.md

 eg:
     rezsquish squash --project_name=my_app --output_dir=built

 TODO:
     remove default project name, and ask for project name instead.

 ## Running tets (use bundler)

 You can run tests, they depend on FakeFS.
-Bunlder can help you, but you need to do it this way:
+Bundler can help you, but you need to do it this way:

     bundle exec rspec ./spec/*_spec.rb